mathewjpallan/async-io-trial/README.md

 The repo also includes 2 test services (SyncAPI & AsyncAPI) that invoke the echo API and return the response from echo to the caller.
 The SyncAPI is a spring boot app and the AsyncAPI is a Playframework app.

 SyncAPI (Spring boot) exposes /spring/syncapi/:delaytime //The delay time is sent to echo API
+***Spring webflux allows creating Async APIs**

 AsyncAPI (Play framework) exposes /play/asyncapi:delaytime and /play/syncapi:delaytime //The delay time is sent to the echo API

-These 2 test services are configured by default to invoke the echo API in a Kubernetes env after these have been deployed on K8s (steps below).
+These 2 test APIs are configured by default to invoke the echo API in a Kubernetes env after these have been deployed on K8s (steps below).

 **Build the Sync and Async APIs**
 ```